diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 #### Navigating and Finding Content

-- You can click on a directory to change into that directory.
+- You can click on a directory to change to that directory.
 - Clicking on a media file will open the Viewer.
 - You can sort the current directory by clicking on the headers above the file list, clicking twice will reverse the order.
-- On the right side there is **Search** field where you can search from the current directory.
+- On the right side, there is a **Search** field where you can search from the current directory.
 - To go back up a directory you can click the **Up Directory** button in the file list or click on the **Path** text in the upper left corner of the app.

 One great feature of Cineviewer is that when you move through directories or view content, the browser URL updates to link to that directory or content.
-This way simply copying the url allows you to share a particular directory, video, or even a single frame of content.
+This way simply copying the URL allows you to share a particular directory, video, or even a single frame of content.

 <img src="images/image_file_action_cineviewer_localhost.png" width="900">